If you plan to study at a foreign school, find out how you can use VA benefits to cover your tuition and fees.

 Can I get VA education benefits to study at a foreign school?

-You can get education benefits if you qualify for—or already get—VA educational assistance and:
+You can get education benefits if you qualify for—or already get—VA educational assistance and you meet both of the requirements listed below.

 - We’ve approved your program, and